abdallahhaytham/AbdallahHaytham/README.md

 </a>
 </p>

-💡 Junior .NET Backend Developer focused on building scalable and maintainable RESTful APIs using C#, ASP.NET Core, EF Core, and SQL Server.
-Experienced in developing business-oriented systems using Clean Architecture, CQRS, and Domain-Driven Design.
-Strong understanding of OOP, SOLID principles, design patterns, and system design, with a focus on writing maintainable code and making sound architectural decisions.
+Junior Backend Developer with strong programming fundamentals, problem-solving, and OOP skills.
+Solved 400+ problem-solving challenges and worked on 10+ projects with different ideas and requirements.
+I focus on building a strong foundation in software engineering and continuously improving my skills in Clean Architecture, SOLID, and Microservices.
+Experienced with C#, ASP.NET Core, EF Core, and SQL Server.

 ---